-Cell_index indicates the wind vector cell location of a σ_o measurement within the wind vector cell row.
-The QuikSCAT standard numbers wind vector cells from left to right when viewing the orbital swath in the direction of spacecraft flight.
-Thus, if cell_index[502,100] is 14, then the 101^{st} σ_o in the 503^{rd} wind vector cell row lies in the 14^{th} wind vector cell from the left hand side of the orbital swath when facing the spacecraft's forward direction of motion.
+Data element cell\index identifies the particular wind vector cell within the row where the sigma0 is located.
+Sea-Winds products number wind vector cells from left to right when viewing the orbital swath in the direction of spacecraft flight.
+Thus, if cell\index[379,42]=2, then the 43rd sigma0 in the 380th wind vector cell row is located within the 2nd wind vector cell.

-The following table lists the data elements in the SeaWinds Level 2A Data.
+The following table lists the data elements in the Wind Vector Cell Sigma Data: